-Criminal Law; Legal Research, Writing & Analysis I, II & III; Pretrial Practice & Procedure; Trial Advocacy; Criminal Procedure
+Criminal Law; Legal Research, Writing & Analysis I, II & III; Pretrial Practice & Procedure; Trial Advocacy; Criminal Procedure, and Integrated Criminal Practice

-Emancipate the FLSA: Transform the Harsh Economic Reality of Working Inmates, ____ St. John’s University Journal of Civil Rights and Economic Development ___ (Summer 2014)
+Emancipate the FLSA: Transform the Harsh Economic Reality of Working Inmates, ____ St. John’s University Journal of Civil Rights and Economic Development ___ (Spring 2015)

-The Double Edged Sword of Prison Video Visitation: Claiming to Keep Families Together While Furthering the Aims of the Prison Industrial Complex, ____ Florida A & M Univ.
-Law Review ____ (Spring 2014)
+The Double Edged Sword of Prison Video Visitation: Claiming to Keep Families Together While Furthering the Aims of the Prison Industrial Complex, 9 Florida A & M Univ.
+Law Review 83 (Fall 2013)